|

 TO LOOK THE OTHER WAY ON FOR-PROFIT CORPORATION CREATED BY FORMER

-IRS ASSISTANT COMMISSIONER AND SCHOENFELD ASSOCIATE MEADE EMORY
+IRS ASSISTANT COMMISSIONER AND SCHOENFELD ASSOCIATE MEADE EMORY,"

 for more information on Author Services, Inc. and it's shares.